 Practical Performance: Fast and Accurate.
-To the best of our knowledge, the work in [29] has been a unique full HE solution to privacy-preserving clustering so far.
-While their implementation takes as much as 619 hours for 400 2-dimensional data, our algorithm takes only approx. 1.4 hours for the same dataset, which is over 400 times faster than the previous result.
-Using a multi-threading option with 8 threads, its running time is even reduced to half an hour.
-The fast and accurate performance of our algorithm implies that the research on HE-based privacy-preserving clustering is approaching to a stage of practical application.
+To the best of our knowledge, the work in [29] has been a unique full HE solution of privacy-preserving clustering so far.
+While their implementation takes as much as 619 hours for 400 2-dimensional data, our algorithm takes only about 1.4 hours for the same dataset which is more than 400 times faster than the previous result.
+Using a multi-threading option with 8 threads, the running time is even reduced to half an hour.
+The fast and accurate performance of our algorithm implies that the research on HE-based privacy-preserving clustering is approaching to a practical level.

 Why Mean-shift Clustering?
-K-means clustering is another representative algorithm for clustering, and many of the previous works on privacy-preserving clustering used the K-means clustering algorithm.
+K-means clustering is another representative algorithm for clustering, and many of the previous works on privacy-preserving clustering exploited the K-means clustering algorithm.
 However, there are some critical drawbacks in K-means clustering in the perspective of HE applications.
-Firstly, K-means clustering requires a user to pre-determine the exact number of clusters.
-However, there is no way to determine the number of clusters when the encrypted data are given only.
-Therefore, a data owner should additionally provide the number of clusters, but determining the exact number of clusters from a given dataset also requires a costly process even in an unencrypted state [41].
-Secondly, K-means clustering often does not work when the shape of clusters is non-convex, but the shape of clusters is also non-predictable information from encrypted data.
+Firstly, K-means clustering requires an user to pre-determine the number of clusters.
+However, there is no way to determine the number of clusters when the only encrypted data are given.
+Therefore, the data owner should additionally provide the number of clusters in unencrypted state, which disables to fully preserve the privacy.
+Secondly, K-means clustering is generally incapable when the shape of clusters is non-convex, but the shape of clusters is also non-predictable information from encrypted data.